chinapedia/wikipedia.abstract.en/Page/Pottery.md

 Archaeology

-Working_with_the_pottery.jpg, Poland]] The study of pottery can help to provide an insight into past cultures.
+, Poland]] The study of pottery can help to provide an insight into past cultures.
 Pottery is durable, and fragments, at least, often survive long after artefacts made from less-durable materials have decayed past recognition.
 Combined with other evidence, the study of pottery artefacts is helpful in the development of theories on the organisation, economic condition and the cultural development of the societies that produced or acquired pottery.
 The study of pottery may also allow inferences to be drawn about a culture's daily life, religion, social relationships, attitudes towards neighbours, attitudes to their own world and even the way the culture understood the universe.

 Chronologies based on pottery are often essential for dating non-literate cultures and are often of help in the dating of historic cultures as well.
 Trace-element analysis, mostly by neutron activation, allows the sources of clay to be accurately identified and the thermoluminescence test can be used to provide an estimate of the date of last firing.
 Examining fired pottery shards from prehistory, scientists learned that during high-temperature firing, iron materials in clay record the exact state of Earth's magnetic field at that exact moment.

 Environmental issues in production

-At_the_potter's_workshop.webm Clay_pots_in_punjab_pakistan.JPG]]
+]]

 Although many of the environmental effects of pottery production have existed for millennia, some of these have been amplified with modern technology and scales of production.
 The principal factors for consideration fall into two categories: (a) effects on workers, and (b) effects on the general environment.
 Within the effects on workers, chief impacts are indoor air quality, sound levels and possible over-illumination.
 Regarding the general environment, factors of interest are fuel consumption, off-site water pollution, air pollution and disposal of hazardous materials.